pokt-network/smt/README.md

 ```

 To test the `badger` submodule that provides a more fully featured key-value
-store run the following command:
+store, run the following command:

 ```sh
 make test_badger